Strategic vs. Financial Buyer?

 Strategic Buyer Explained

-Essentially, a strategic buyer is interested in how the acquired firm aligns to his long-term business plans.
-There can be different reasons for acquiring the new company such as for vertical integration (geared toward clientele or suppliers), horizontal expansion (exploring new markets or product lines), getting rid of competitors, or improving on its own weaknesses.
+Essentially, a strategic buyer is interested in how the acquired firm aligns with his long-term business plans.
+There can be different reasons for acquiring a new company, such as for vertical integration (geared toward clientele or suppliers), horizontal expansion (exploring new markets or product lines), getting rid of competitors, or helping to eliminate or overcome market weaknesses of the acquiring company.

 Secondly, strategic buyers are usually large and well-established companies with easier access to capital.
 As a result, they may possess a different currency, in the form of stock.
-In fact, a strategic buyer can pay for the acquisition by purchasing stock, paying cash, or through a combination of both.
+In fact, a strategic buyer can pay for the acquisition by purchasing stock, paying cash, paying stock or through some combination of purchase methods.

 Financial Buyer Explained

-A financial buyer looks to increase his cash flow through different techniques, including venturing into revenue-generating projects, reducing expenses, and creating economies of scale.
-Once the financial buyer reaps maximum returns from his initial investment, he is likely to exit the company, either by taking it public or selling it at a later date.
+A financial buyer looks to increase his revenues and cash flow through different techniques, including venturing into revenue-generating projects, reducing expenses, and creating economies of scale.
+Once the financial buyer reaps maximum returns from his initial investment, he is likely to exit the company, either by taking it public or selling it outright.

 Often, a financial buyer uses borrowed funds to finance acquisition deals.
 It is not unusual to see a financial buyer using as much as 80% debt for the target company’s acquisition.
-By employing high leverage, it is simply partnering with another entity that is willing to accept a level of return.
 A lender that partners with a financial buyer reaps returns by charging a lending rate.

 Strategic vs Financial Buyers Video Explanation